Blosc/bloscpack/README.md

 ## Thanks

-* Fracesc Alted for writing Blosc in the first place and for providing code-review and feedback on bloscpack
+* Fracesc Alted for writing Blosc in the first place and for providing code-review and feedback on Bloscpack

 ## Author, Copyright and License

 © 2012 Valentin Haenel <valentin.haenel@gmx.de>

-bloscpack is licensed under the terms of the MIT License.
+Bloscpack is licensed under the terms of the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in